afshinamighi/Courses/basecamp/week02/bc-w02-python-tutorial.md

 ### Essentials

-   1. What is a comment?
-How can you specify a comment in Python?
+1. What if you want your program to do something if at least one condition is True?
+Search for how the or operator works in Python.
+Write a small check that prints True if a number is less than 5 or bigger than 10.
+2. How can you turn True into False and False into True?
+Look up how the not operator works in Python.
+Try writing a tiny program that checks if a door is locked — and then shows the opposite using not.
-   2. What are: boolean values, boolean expressions, comparison operators?
+3. What are: boolean values, boolean expressions, comparison operators?
+Make a list of all comparison operators and provide one example for each.
-   3. What is a conditional statement in Python?
-What is correct syntax for a correct *if-else* statament?
+4. What is the general syntax for a conditional statement in Python?
 What is a *body* of a *if-else* statement?

-   1. What is a function in Python?
-   2. What are the main elements of a Python function?
+5. What are the main elements of a Python function?
 Define a simple function that does nothing.
-   3. How can a function be used (called)?
+6. How can a function be used (called)?
-   4. How can one return the result of a function?
+7. How can one return the result of a function?
+Give an example
-   5. What are the arguments and/or parameters?
+8. What are the arguments and/or parameters?
+Give an example.

 ### Bonus

+1. Sometimes one if and one else is not enough.
+What if you need to check three or more options in a row?
+Find out what elif does and write a tiny program that prints a different message for “small”, “medium”, and “large”.
+2. How can a program make a decision, then make another decision only if the first one is true?
+Try to find out what “nested if” means.
+Write a simple program that checks if someone is old enough to enter a club — and inside that, checks if they have a ticket.
+3. What happens if you mix and and or in the same check?
+Look up how Python decides which part to check first.
+Try writing a condition that checks if a number is smaller than 5 or bigger than 10 and even.
+See if you can figure out when it’s True or False!
+4. Can you use not with and to flip a whole check?
+Find an example of not combined with and.
+Write a tiny program that checks if someone is not an adult — they are under 18 and not an adult.
+Try to test it with a few ages!
+5. What is the real difference between return and print in a function?
+Look up how return gives you back a value you can store.
+Write two tiny functions: one that prints the result of adding two numbers, and one that returns the result — then try to use that result in another calculation!

 ### Go Beyond